 As a school, we acknowledge that the aforementioned British values are not uniquely or specially British, simply that they are ones that British society abides by.

 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout the school day, as well as when dealing with behaviour and through Collective Worship.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
-This is further supported by the fact that the children formulate their own Class Contracts at the start of each academic year.
+This is further supported by our school rules of “Ready, Respectful, Safe” and the fact that the children formulate their own Class Contracts at the start of each academic year.
 This allows the class to set out their priorities and expectations for class room behaviour.

 Part of our school ethos and behaviour policy has revolved around Core Values such as ‘Respect’.
 Crayke pupils have been part of discussions and Collective Worship related to what this means and how it is shown.
 Displays around the school promote our values and this is reiterated through our classroom rules, as well as our behaviour policy.
 The concept of ‘fair play’, being magnanimous in defeat and participation in activities that promote kinship and affiliation with others are actively promoted throughout our school.